 How to Block All Websites on Chrome for Mac

-- Click Add Site and enter the URL you want to whitelist into the pop-up window, then click Add.
-Repeat for any other sites you want to whitelist.
+3. Click Add Site and enter the URL you want to allow into the pop-up window, then click Add.
+Repeat for any other sites you want to allow.

-- To start a block session with these sites whitelisted, you can choose Block All Websites or a custom blocklist on the Freedom dashboard.
+4. To start a block session with these sites allowed, you can choose Block All Websites or a custom blocklist on the Freedom dashboard.
 These sites will remain accessible either way.

 There are plenty of website blockers on the market, but they don’t all offer the same features.
 Some are limited to certain browsers only, so not everyone will be able to install them.
 Others don’t allow you to block desktop apps, which means that you’ll still get notifications while you’re trying to work without distractions.
 Many of the basic blocking software options only give the option of starting a block session immediately, not in the future or on a recurring schedule.